TariqAHassan/EasyMoney/_sources/README.txt

     ep.ConsumerPriceIndexDB

 It's also easy to save these databases to disk so they can be used offline or modified.
-One can simply pass a directory when creating an instance of the class.
+To do so, one can simply pass a directory when creating an instance of the ``EasyPeasy()`` class.

 .. code:: python

     ep = EasyPeasy('/path/of/your/choosing')

 If this directory does not contain all of the required DataBases, it will be populated with them.

-If the directory already contains some of the required databases, ``EasyPeasy()`` will automagically read in the existing databases and generate only those databases that are missing.
+Conversely, if the the directory already contains some of the required databases, ``EasyPeasy()`` will automagically read in the existing databases and generate only those databases that are missing.

 --------------